2i2c-org/infrastructure/docs/howto/operate/move-hub.md

 This will move DNS from old cluster to new cluster, thus completing the move.

-## 9. Cleanup the old cluster and NFS VM, preserving any relevant information, such as logs
+## 9. Cleanup the old cluster and NFS VM

+Make sure to preserve any relevant information (such as hub logs) before tearing down the cluster and NFS VM.